Your Separation - Your Process

-- I will contact you within 24 hours of your enquiry to discuss mediation and to offer you an initial appointment
+- I will contact you within 48 hours of your enquiry to discuss mediation and to offer you an initial appointment.

-- As a lawyer, I understand the legal process, the law as it may impact you and whilst I cannot give any legal advice to maintain neutrality, I can give you plenty of legal information and will ensure you are on the right track with your discussions.
+- Having practised as a family lawyer, I understand the legal process, the law as it may impact you and whilst I cannot give any legal advice to maintain neutrality, I can give you plenty of legal information and will ensure you are on the right track with your discussions.

 - I do not shy away from emotion or conflict.
-It is sadly inevitable part of family breakdown and often unhealthy in the long term to ignore these emotions.
-Clare is highly trained in both of these areas and I will manage this sensitively and in a way that is comfortable for you both.
+It is sadly an inevitable part of family breakdown and often unhealthy for your physical and emotional wellbeing in the long term to ignore these emotions.
+I am highly skilled in both of these areas and I will manage this sensitively and in a way that is comfortable for you both.

 - I will help you find a mutually agreeable outcome which is more likely to work rather than outcomes imposed by the Court or negotiated by others.